 Where a student receives Fs in all attempted subjects, financial aid is automatically suspended and such a student will be ineligible until the GPA has been raised to 2.0.

 While the possession of a high school diploma or its equivalent is one of the conditions for the granting of financial aid, a student without this could still qualify by passing the Ability to Benefit (ATB) test.
-In addition to meeting the rest of the eligibility requirements, CTC requires that such students pass its ASSET test – an ATB-approved test which evaluates the applicant’s reading, numerical and writing skills.
+In addition to meeting the rest of the eligibility requirements, the financial aid office requires that such students pass its ASSET test – an ATB-approved test which evaluates the applicant’s reading, numerical and writing skills.
 For each of these tests, the applicant will qualify if he or she manages a minimum score of 35.

 Student Financial Aid Details

-Central Texas College 4102nd for the average student loan amount.
+Ranks 5350th for the average student loan amount.

-Secrets to getting the best Texas scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Texas.

-While academic excellence is keenly sought at CTC, campus life is an enjoyable mix of work and pleasure.
 Over 20 student organizations and clubs are active representing diverse interests such as religion, politics, special interests and honor societies.
 Through the various organizations and clubs, students arrange for picnics, discussion meetings, guest speakers and fundraisers.
 To be compliant with college regulations, the activities of the clubs and organizations are governed by the Student Organization and Sponsors Handbook.
 The handbook sets the standard for club activities and also provides guidelines on what needs to be done by the students keen on starting a new club or organization.

-Some notable honor societies at CTC include the Epsilon Delta Pi, a national society that admits students who have completed a minimum of fifteen semester hours in computer science.
+Some notable honor societies include the Epsilon Delta Pi, a national society that admits students who have completed a minimum of fifteen semester hours in computer science.
 Others are the Phi Theta Kappa and the Sigma Kappa Delta.

 Student Enrollment Demographics